Carla9711/Machine-Learning---Classification/README.md

 - After the exploratory analysis, an explanatory analysis was done on each feature in relation to the target:

-  - The bar plot below shows that the average age of people who has had strokes are higher than the average age of people who did not have strokes
+  - The bar plot below shows that the average age of people who had strokes are higher than the average age of people who did not have strokes
   - The strip plot overlaying the bar plot shows that there's 3 outliers where patients below the age of 35 have had strokes

 <img width="500" alt="Figure 1- Stroke vs Age" src="https://github.com/Carla9711/Machine-Learning---Classification/assets/138701194/086e70b7-0903-43dd-85a9-8021ec493ea3">